truenas/documentation/static/includes/AccessSettingsWidget.md

 &NewLine;

-The **Access** widget displays a list of all active sessions, including the user who initiated the session and what time it started.
-It also displays the **Token Lifetime** setting for your current session.
+The **Access** widget displays a list of all active sessions, including the user who initiated the session and what time it started, the **Token Lifetime** setting for your current session, and the UI **Login Banner**.
 It allows administrators to manage other active sessions and to configure the token lifetime for their account.

 {{< trueimage src="/images/SCALE/SystemSettings/AdvancedSystemSettingsAccessWidget.png" alt="Access Widget" id="Access Widget" >}}